jribesbonet/adidasCodingChallenge/README.md

 Project repository can be find in [this repository](https://github.com/jribesbonet/itinerary-config-server)

 ##### Build / Run instructions
-On the path where the project is downloaded execute:
+To build the binary file and create the docker image, on the path where the project is downloaded execute:
 ```
 mvn clean package docker:build
 ```
-This will generate the binary file itinerary-config-server-1.0.jar
+This will generate the binary file **itinerary-config-server-1.0.jar** and the docker image **jribes/itinerary-config-server**

 To run the service locally **without** the docker container execute:
 ```